“A thought-provoking post-apocalyptic thriller”

 Facing severe threats to their numbers by a fatal bacterium and increasingly warring factions, they also discover a serial killer within their midst.

 Buy NOW @ Amazon

-If you would like to read about Chad’s struggles in “The Devil’s Deep”, buy your copy TODAY from Amazon.
+If you would like to read about the survivors’ struggles in “Salt”, buy your copy TODAY from Amazon.

-Learn a little more about the author and his book with these snippets of previously unknown trivia that Michael has been kind enough to share!
+Learn a little more about the author and the book with these snippets of previously unknown trivia that Colin has been kind enough to share!

 About the book

 While writing Salt, I originally planned to call Eva, Sarah.
 But as I started to introduce the religious zealots, I saw a few biblical parallels, and with humanity effectively starting again, the name Eve seemed obvious—too obvious, so I changed it a little to Eva.